Abispa splendida: Description

 Abispa splendida can reach a length of about 26 mm, with a forewings span of about 42 mm.
 Body is black and orange-yellow coloured.
 Thorax is black with yellow shoulders.
 Head, antenna and legs are yellow.
 The abdomen shows yellow and black segments.
 Wings are orange.

 Behavior

 These wasps build their mud nest under rocks or inside holes in trees.
 Larvae pupate in their pot.
 The golden yellow pupa reach a length of about 30 mm.
-The adults emerge from the nest after three month.
+The adults emerge from the nest after three months.

 Distribution

 This species can be found in Australia and Indonesia.